AshleighD/Gauge/README.md

 Therefore it should be easy to add new features since ionic framework is pretty flexible.

 Current bugs:
-  High CPU usage
+  High CPU usage,
-  Memory leak
+  Memory leak,
   Speed display issue (sometimes it shows some times it doesn't)